 Members will be aware that the Authority has a responsibility to review its current Conservation Areas and from time to time consider the designation of new ones.
-This includes the publication of these Appraisals and Management Proposals.
+This includes the publication of Appraisals and Management Proposals.

-The purpose of this report is to give members the opportunity to comment on detailed re-appraisal work that has been carried out on the Oulton Broad Conservation Area prior to a public consultation exercise.
+The purpose of this report is to provide members with feedback regarding the Oulton Broad Conservation Area consultation prior to a decision on adoption of a new appraisal.

+Recommendation:

-Recommendation: That
+That members

-- (i) Members consider the Oulton Broad Conservation Area draft re-appraisal; and - (ii) Subject to members' comments, endorse it for public consultation.
+- (i) consider the Consultation feedback for the Oulton Broad Conservation Area draft re-appraisal; and - (ii) subject to member comments, adopt the Oulton Broad Conservation Area reappraisal and management plan.